 • What stays with the listener about the writing

 I teach classes and workshops using the AWA method, and people are always looking for prompts, ways to jumpstart their writing.
-Some of my favorite prompts are the simplest, as you’ll see in the documents in this section.
+Some of my favorite prompts are the simplest, as you’ll see in the document in this section called “Gettin’ started prompts.”
 Some are more complex.

-And as I like to tell writers: Write it.
+As I tell writers (and everyone is one, even you): Write it.
 Don’t fight it!